 You don’t need to be a kid or even have kids to enjoy Walt Disney World Resort, which spreads a legion of activities across nearly 40 square miles of land.
 In addition to rides of every conceivable variety, this epic destination offers world-class accommodations, delicious dining, shopping strips, safari adventures, monorail trains, live shows, and so much more.

-Inside Disney’s Hollywood Studios, you’ll find places like Toy Story Land and Galaxy’s Edge.
+Inside Disney’s Hollywood Studios, you’ll find places like Toy Story Land and Bannisters Port Stephens is a Secluded Getaway in the Heart of Oyster Country.
 Elsewhere in the resort are a range of spectacular theme parks, including Epcot, Magic Kingdom, Animal Kingdom, and Typhoon Lagoon.
 We won’t go as far as to call it the happiest place on earth, though it very well might be.

 Of course, not all Disney rides or attractions are created equal, especially when you’re visiting as an adult.
 And while the power of nostalgia or curiosity might compel you to seek out the Mad Tea Cup Party or It’s a Small World, those casual detours will come at the expense of some seriously awesome fare.

 To make sure you’re getting the most out of your next vacation, allow us to present the 10 best rides for adults at Walt Disney World Resort.
 Whether you’re flying solo or bringing the whole family, each one is guaranteed to please.
 Don’t stop until you’ve tried them all and then tried them again.
 When you’re done, head over to Disney Springs for some drinking and shopping—it’s what being an adult is all about.